ethereum/consensus-specs/sync/optimistic.md

 block that forks around the head (due to the justification of the malicious chain).

-The fork choice poisoning attack is temporary for an individual node when that an honest chain exists which justifies a higher epoch than the malicious chain.
-Such an honest chain will take precedence and revive any poisoned store.
+If honest chain exists which justifies a higher epoch than the malicious chain, that chain will take precedence and revive any poisoned store.
+Therefore, the poisoning attack is temporary if >= 2/3rds of the network is honest and non-faulty.

 The `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` parameter assumes that the network will justify a honest chain within some number of slots.
 With this assumption,